ryotaok/dos/README.md

 - All talent levels are 10.
 - Constellations are limited to 0 for now.

+When a player presses some button to do a certain action, it does not always mean that the enemy takes damage.
+There are differences between character's actions and their attack entities (which have a hit box in the game).
+The player interactions to character's actions are considered as `AttackEvent`, and attack entities that can damage enemies are considered as `Attack`.

+In this program, most of `Attack` are crated by characters at the same time as `AttackEvent` is triggered but some are not, especially those have DoT damage over times.
+Normal and charge attacks are simultaneous.

 Weapons:

 - Most weapons up to version 2.0 are implemented (you can choose a preferable version for simulation).